|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 - Option B – SED 6XX: Graduate Project in Special Education (3 credit

 General Overview M.Ed. in Special Education – Concentration in High Incidence

 This program, which requires a minimum of 36 credit hours, leads to state certification as Teacher of Students with Disabilities (282) (K-8 or 7-12).
 The program prepares master’s level special educators to serve students in the areas of reading, math, writing, and challenging behavior.
 In addition to the UMaine Graduate School application criteria, applicants must demonstrate satisfactory scores on the Praxis Core Academic Skills for Educators and successful completion of an introductory course in special education or adapting instruction for students with disabilities.
 All courses require fieldwork so candidates must be working or volunteering in K-12 schools.

-- Earn an NCATE-accredited degree from the University of Maine
+- Earn a nationally accredited degree from the University of Maine

 - Learn from experienced faculty who are leaders in the field